Have you ever got a call from ability recovery service asking you to pay for a debt you had a few years back?

 Step 2: Send the letter certified mail, return receipt requested.

 It is important to send this letter certified mail, return receipt requested.
-This provides proof that Ability Recovery Services received your letter.
+This provides proof that Ability Recovery Service received your letter.
 Keep copies of the letter and the receipt for your records.

 Step 3: Review the information they provide.